DustinSchimel/Raptor-Randomizer/README.md

 This app is currently being developed and is not at a state where I feel comfortable pushing a release.
 It will at least be ready in April of 2018.

 ### Todos
+ - Instruction page
- - Complete design
+ - Better design
- - Add random skill order
+ - Random skill order
- - Add champion filter
+ - Champion filter
  - ARAM and TT support
  - Ability to save builds